tjhickey724/discrete_math/notes/math_data_types/relations.md

 # Binary Relations

+Next we look at a binary relations, which are a generalization of the notion of function and which have many applications in Computer Science.

 A binary relation $R$ consists of
 * a set $A$, called the domain of $R$ and
 * a set $B$ called the codomain of $R$, and